UK SMI Development

 Judith Workman - UK Health Security Agency

-Dr Kate Templeton - Association for Clinical Biochemistry and Laboratory Medicine - UK Clinical Virology
+Dr Kate Templeton - Association for Laboratory Medicine - UK Clinical Virology

 Network.